 The Foundation supports international initiatives that inform responsible investment activity.
-These include the United Nations Principles for Responsible Investment (PRI), the Human Capital Management Coalition, the Workforce Disclosure Initiative and the United Nations Declaration on the Rights of Indigenous Peoples.
+These include the United Nations Principles for Responsible Investment (UNPRI), the Human Capital Management Coalition, the Workforce Disclosure Initiative and the United Nations Declaration on the Rights of Indigenous Peoples.

-Where appropriate, we will seek managers that are signatories to these initiatives.
+Where appropriate, the Foundation will seek managers that are signatories to these initiatives.

-Under the UNPRI we have committed to the following:
+Under the UNPRI a commitment has been made to the following:

 - 1. Incorporating ESG issues into investment analysis and decision-making processes. - 2.
-Incorporating ESG issues into our ownership policies and practices. - 3.
+Incorporating ESG issues into the Foundation's ownership policies and practices. - 3.
 Being active owners. - 4.
-Seeking appropriate disclosure on ESG issues by the entities in which we invest. - 5.
+Seeking appropriate disclosure on ESG issues by the entities in which the Foundation invests. - 5.
 Promoting acceptance and implementation of the Principles within the investment industry. - 6.
-Working with other organizations to enhance our effectiveness in implementing the Principles. - 7.
-Reporting on our activities and progress towards implementing the Principles.
+Working with other organizations to enhance effectiveness in implementing the Principles. - 7.
+Reporting on the Foundation's activities and progress towards implementing the Principles.